 “When Vasil and I first met last fall,” Larson said, “he asked me to be another set of eyes on the proposal he was writing.
 Since then, we’re engaging more and more.
 Now our relationship is more like a partnership.
 I like Vasil’s vision for the company.
 We brainstorm.
 We have desks side by side in AwareAbility’s space at Rev1.”

 4 Tips to Get the Gold from Mentor/Entrepreneur Relationships

 Larson and Hlinka are in sync about how to help AwareAbility prioritize applications with the best opportunity for payback and value add in the huge, largely undefined market.
 They listen to each other and iterate.
 They don’t duplicate effort.
 They leverage their relationship.

 Here’s what they advise:

 1. Be straightforward about expectations and objectives.

-LL: For an advisor, being involved on the ground floor is exciting.
+LL: For a mentor, being involved on the ground floor is exciting.
 It’s not about expecting any reward other than the satisfaction of giving back.
 It’s an honor to work with some of these brilliant people.
 They have ideas I couldn’t think of, but I do know a little about turning technology into a product they could sell.
-Advising or being a resident expert through Rev1 is a great way to do that.
+Mentoring or being a resident expert through Rev1 is a great way to do that.
 They are the perfect avenue for investors including the State to money put into startups.
 Whatever a tech startup needs—product or market validation, capital, business services or web design—Rev1 has connections with someone who can help a young company do things right.

 VH: We had a couple of conversations to get a feel for each other.
 It was quickly apparent that Larry and I could work together.
 We talked about the business itself.
 He thought it had legs, and he thought we could chase some public-sector work.
 We also talked about where there were opportunities for him and if those were things he was interested in doing.
 Larry was willing to do much more than just sit in meetings.
 He was eager to roll up his sleeves and help get things done.